apache/cordova-contribute/.github/ISSUE_TEMPLATE/SUPPORT_QUESTION.md

 <!------------^ Click "Preview" for a nicer view! -->

-Apache Cordova primarily use GitHub as an issue tracker; for usage and support questions, please check out these resources below.
-Thanks.
+Apache Cordova uses GitHub Issues as a feature request and bug tracker _only_.
+For usage and support questions, please check out the resources below.
+Thanks!

 ---